espruino/BangleApps/apps/suw/README.md

 - [ ] handle tide time not being set and remove default time which is just for testing
 - [ ] write tide data back to json file when flipped to keep it up to date when app reloaded
 - [ ] tidy up code in general
+- [ ] no need to check sunrise and sunset times so often
 - [x] add sun image to main screen
 - [x] show alternative data on tap
 - [x] show tide times